cyberark/summon/CONTRIBUTING.md

 The following issues, and their respective solutions, are occasionally encountered when using Summon for the first time.

+### Q: Variable Expansion in the CLI command - Shell Interaction

-Q:  When I run commands like this,
+When I run commands like this,
 ```
 $ summon -p <provider> echo $FOO
 ```